Red yeast rice

-In addition to its culinary use, red yeast rice is also used in Chinese herbology and Traditional Chinese medicine, possibly during the Tang Dynasty around AD 800.
+In addition to its culinary use, red yeast rice is also used in Chinese herbology and Traditional Chinese medicine, possibly during the Tang dynasty around AD 800.
 Red yeast rice is described in the Chinese pharmacopoeia Ben Cao Gang Mu by Li Shizhen.

 A modern-era use as a dietary supplement developed in the late 1970s after researchers were isolating lovastatin from Aspergillus and monacolins from Monascus, the latter being the same fungus used to make red yeast rice.
 Chemical analysis soon showed that lovastatin and monacolin K were identical.
 Lovastatin became the patented prescription drug Mevacor.
 Red yeast rice went on to become a non-prescription dietary supplement in the United States and other countries.
 In 1998, the U.S. Food and Drug Administration (FDA) initiated action to ban a dietary supplement containing red yeast rice extract, stating that red yeast rice products containing monacolin K are identical to a prescription drug, and thus subject to regulation as a drug.

+Terminology

+Red yeast rice is also known as red fermented rice, red kojic rice or red koji rice from its Japanese name, and anka or angkak from Southern Min pronunciations of its Chinese name.
+In both the scientific and popular literature in English that draws principally on Japanese traditional use, red yeast rice is most often referred to as "red rice koji".
+English language articles favoring Chinese literature sources prefer the translation "red yeast rice".